Creating Cart-Level Discounts

 - All discount rules created prior to the start date/time feature have been given a start date of Monday, July 6 at 12 am.

 Free Shipping Message Options

-If you are using a free shipping discount rule and an option has been selected.
+This will only appear if you are using a free shipping discount rule and an option has been selected.
 It controls which pages display the message and lets shoppers know how much more they need to spend in order to qualify for free shipping.

 By default the message reads "Spend another $[#] to qualify for free shipping!".
 The variable %%REMAINING_AMOUNT%% is used to display the additional amount your customer must spend in order to qualify for the discount.
 The message can be customized with any combination of text and the following variables.